Wedding At the Van Dusen Mansion Minneapolis, MN

 Before leaving I convince the married couple to make a last artistic picture using the Van Dusen Mansion Building.
 As a wedding photographer, I love doing this last picture thing, because it’s usually what closes the wedding album.

-An Historic Mansion symbol of splendor and prosperity
+Not the only Historic Mansion symbol of splendor and prosperity

 Van Dusen Mansion vs. other historical venues.